 July 19, 2020

-The ower of advertisements
+Power of Advertisements

-In today’s society,In today’s society many companies are trying to sell their products all over the world through technology: such as computers, cellphones, television, radios, billboards and more.
-Advertisements make us feel a particular way because they know how to grab their audience attention by manipulating and getting them by using their emotions based on how they present their work. ,,s
+In today’s society, many companies are trying to sell their products all over the world through technology such as computers, cellphones, television, radios, billboards and more.
+Advertisements make us feel a particular way because they know how to grab their audience's attention by manipulating and getting them by using emotions based on how they present their work.
+Advertisements can be dangerous in our society today since they can create some negative emotions and manipulate us to buy product or idea when we aren’t thinking more into depth , but just making decisions based on our emotions.
+In both a Thai Life Insurance ad and a Precinct Studios public service announcement, emotional transfer is used to get viewers to buy into either a good or bad feelings about the products they are presenting.
+By doing this, our emotions become what are being bought and sold, leading us away from making decisions based on thoughtfulness and logic.

-for Thai Life Insurance has six different scenes set in an urban area in Thailand.
-A is wearing a white-long-sleeve button up shirt, black slacks, and a black backpack walking along the sidewalk.
-He notices a pipe and grabs the nearest flowerpot to help revive the plant.
-He then sees struggling to push her vendor cart, so he runs towards her to help.
-The man gives homeless dog his piece of chicken as the dog places his paw on his thigh then shows a man who is cooking in a muscle shirt that nods his head in disagreement as he watches the young man help everyone out.
+The ad for Thai Life Insurance (2014) has six different scenes set in an urban area in Thailand.
+A man in his thirties is wearing a white-long-sleeve button up shirt, black slacks, and a black backpack walking along the sidewalk.
+He notices a pipe leaking and grabs the nearest flowerpot to help revive the plant.
+He then sees a lady in her fifties struggling to push her vendor cart, so he runs towards her to help.
+The man gives a homeless dog his piece of chicken as the dog places his paw on his thigh.
+The ad shows a man who is cooking in a muscle shirt that shakes his head in disagreement as he watches the young man help everyone out.

-In the next scene, the young man stops to read a lady and little girl’s cardboard sign that sas: “For Education” (Thai Life Insurance, , 00:26).
+In the next scene, the young man stops to read a little girl’s cardboard sign that says: “For Education” (Thai Life Insurance, 2014, 00:26).
 He reaches for his wallet and takes two bills out that are worth a hundred dollars and places it into the girls' cup.
-The little girl bows her head to thank him, but a man in his sunglass shop his head with disagreement as he is holding a newspaper article.
-They then show how the young man places some bananas on ’ apartment door which ends up being an old lady probably in who opens her door and spots the bananas that were on her doorknob.
-The narrator “What does he get in return, for doing this every day” ((Thai Life Insurance, , 00:38).
-As they show the next day repeating everything something unusual happens.
+The little girl bows her head to thank him, but a man in his sunglass shop shakes his head with disagreement as he is holding a newspaper.
+They then show how the young man places some bananas on someone’s’ apartment door which ends up being an old lady probably in her eighties who opens her door and spots the bananas that are on her doorknob.
+The narrator asks, “What does he get in return, for doing this every day?
+(Thai Life Insurance, 2014, 00:38).
+As they show the next day repeating, something unusual happens.
 The man walks towards the lady and her daughter looking down at his wallet taking the money out of his wallet.
-He looks up and does not see her in her usual spot and turns to look at the mom. the little girl scream “Mom!”
-They both turn around and uniform.
-The narrator says, “What he does receive are emotions” (2014, 02:04).
-It’s the third day, and once again they repeat his day, and the narrator says, “He receives what money can't buy” (2014, 02:34).
+He looks up and does not see her in her usual spot and turns to look at the mom.
+Then the little girl screams “Mom!”
+They both turn around and see that she's in a school uniform.
+The narrator says, “What he does receive are emotions” (Thai Life Insurance, 2014, 02:04).
+It’s the third day, and once again they repeat his day, and the narrator says, “He receives what money can't buy” (Thai Life Insurance, 2014, 02:34).
 They then show the little girl showing her mom how to count with her hands with excitement.
-In the end, the screen turns blue and has white letters in Thai that read “Thai Life Insurance Believe in God” (2014, 02:56).
+In the end, the screen turns blue and has white letters in Thai “Thai Life Insurance, Believe in Good” (Thai Life Insurance, 2014, 02:56).